How to Be Strengthened with His Power in Office [Ephesians]

 III.
 THE DESTINATION OF HIS POWER

-Having substantiated the credible and omnipotent source of power available to and in the believer’s life, Paul continues in his manifest prayer, now describing God’s specific desired destination for all of that indwelling power: We have already foreshadowed this destination in our study—and that is this— for all believers to be strengthened with power through His Spirit in the inner man.
-There exists a common relationship found throughout the New Testament (NT) between the Holy Spirit and the believer’s empowerment because strengthening with power is one of the Holy Spirit’s ministries.
-This idea is normative for the believer as can be referenced by the following numerous passages underscoring this idea:
+Having substantiated the credible and omnipotent source of power available to and in the believer’s life, Paul continues in his manifest prayer, now describing God’s specific desired destination for all that indwelling power.
+We have already foreshadowed this destination in our study—and that is for all believers to be strengthened with power through His Spirit in the inner man.
+A common relationship exists that is found throughout the New Testament (NT) between the Holy Spirit and the believer’s empowerment because strengthening with power is one of the Holy Spirit’s ministries.
+This idea is normative for the believer as the following numerous passages underscore this idea:

-It follows that to be strengthened with power implies that one should not grieve or quench the Holy Spirit who indwells the believer at the point of his salvation (cf. Romans 8:9).
+It follows that to be strengthened with power implies that the believer should not grieve or quench the Holy Spirit who indwells him at the point of his salvation (cf. Romans 8:9).

 To grieve or quench the Holy Spirit is to cut off your power supply!

-The indwelling Holy Spirit directs God’s power into the inner man (eso anthropos).
-What exactly does that mean?
+What exactly does the indwelling Holy Spirit directing God’s power into the inner man (eso anthropos) mean?

 IV.
 THE DESIRE OF HIS POWER

-Herein is revealed the reason why, or God’s desire for, empowering the believer: many are the biblical reasons for God empowering the believer, among them is the clause, that Christ may dwell in your hearts through faith.
-What exactly does this mean?
+Many are the biblical reasons for God’s empowering the believer.
+Among these reasons is the clause, that Christ may dwell in your hearts through faith.
+What exactly does this phrase mean?

-Now add to this the following: in the Greek there are two words that translate into the English dwell.
-The other Greek word is paroikeo which is used in the NT to refer to a sojourner dwelling; like Abraham, a foreigner dwelling in a land that does not belong to him.
-My point in bringing up this second word for dwell is this: Had Paul meant verse 17 of our study passage to mean dwell in a soteriological sense, a salvific sense, he would have utilized this word instead.
-Accordingly, Paul is praying that the believer would have Christ take up a permanent ongoing residence in the center of his being, wherein one’s intellect, emotions, volition, personality and thoughts originate!
+Now add to this the following: in the Greek, two words translate into the English dwell.
+The other Greek word is paroikeo, which is used in the NT to refer to a sojourner’s dwelling like Abraham, a foreigner’s dwelling in a land that does not belong to him.
+My point in bringing up this second word for dwell is this: had Paul meant verse 17 of our study passage to mean dwell in a soteriological sense, a salvific sense, he would have utilized this word instead.
+Accordingly, Paul is praying that the believer would have Christ take up a permanent, ongoing residence in the center of his being, wherein his intellect, emotions, volition, personality, and thoughts originate!
 He is praying that Christ will be the absolute center of your life!
 Is He?

 Does He control your heart, your inner man?

-The Christian life is pictured as a house where Jesus Christ is going room to room.
+[The Christian life is pictured] as a house, through which Jesus goes from room to room.
 In the library, which is the mind, Jesus finds trash and all sorts of worthless things, which He proceeds to throw out and replace with His Word.
-In the dining room of appetite, He finds many sinful desires listed on a worldly menu.
-In the place of such things as prestige, materialism, and lusts He puts humility, meekness, love and all the other virtues for which believers are to hunger and thirst.
+In the dining room of appetite He finds many sinful desires listed on a worldly menu.
+In the place of such things as prestige, materialism, and lust He puts humility, meekness, love, and all the other virtues for which believers are to hunger and thirst.
 He goes through the living room of fellowship, where He finds many worldly companions and activities, through the workshop, where only toys are being made, into the closet, where hidden sins are kept, and so on through the entire house.
-Only when He had cleaned every room, closet and corner of sin and foolishness could He settle down and be at home.4
+Only when He had cleaned every room, closet, and corner of sin and foolishness could He settle down and be at home.6

 Christ cannot be at home in our hearts until our inner man submits to His empowering.